What’s the Right Size Hydronic Baseboard Heater?

 Standard Size Baseboard Heater Covers

-Most baseboard heater covers come in standard sizes, which can be cut to the right length.
-At Baseboarders, our standard sizes are 2, 3, 4-, 5-, 6-, and 7-foot lengths.
+Most baseboard heater covers come in standard lengths, but can be cut to a custom length if needed.
+At Baseboarders®, our standard sizes are 2, 3, 4-, 5-, 6-, and 7-foot lengths.
 For the best results, purchase a cover that is longer than what you require, then cut to the exact length you need.
-You can also request custom cuts directly from Baseboarders so all you have to do is install.
+You can also request custom cuts directly from Baseboarders® so all you have to do is install.

 How to Cut Baseboard Covers